Saturday, August 29, 2009

 A notebook, page dividers, a GOOD multipage three hole punch, reliable ink pens, post-it note flags, and a clipboard.

 I put all printouts for the day in a notebook with two weeks' worth of daily dividers for each day.
 A good multi-page three hole punch makes life easier.
 You can get by with a cheaper one, but it's going to be harder to line up pages and it will only do a few pages at a time.
 Invest the $12 you will be glad you did.
+Do a mystery shop for an office supply store and get paid for buying the three hole punch.
+That's what I did.

 The ink pens go without saying.
 I use the post-it note flags to tag each different job and make it easy to find the correct one quickly.
 My flags/tags have the shop type and the address on them and are color coded with the over all address sheet I have in the front of the notebook.
 It saves time searching for the right shop address at the last minute.